Dino Brugioni

+Background

+Brugioni, the son of Italian immigrants, was born in Bevier, Missouri on December 16, 1921, and grew up there and in Jefferson City, Missouri.

+Brugioni flew in the 66th Bomb Squadron and a number of reconnaissance missions in World War II over North Africa, Italy, Germany, Yugoslavia and France.
+He received the Purple Heart, 9 Air Medals and a Distinguished Unit Citation.

+In 1949, Brugioni married Theresa Harich (d.
+2004), and they had two children.
+He died at his home in Fredericksburg, Virginia, on September 25, 2015, aged 93.

 Career

-Military service and education
+Role in Russian bomber and missile gaps

-Brugioni flew in 66 bombardment and a number of reconnaissance missions in World War II over North Africa, Italy, Germany, Yugoslavia and France.
-He received the Purple Heart, 9 Air Medals and a Distinguished Unit Citation.
-After the war, he received BA and MA degrees in Foreign Affairs from George Washington University.
+After the war, Brugioni received BA and MA degrees in Foreign Affairs from George Washington University.
 He joined the CIA in March 1948 and became an expert in Soviet industries.
 In 1955, he was selected as a member of the cadre of the newly formed Photographic Intelligence Division that would interpret U-2, SR-71 and satellite photography.

-Role in Russian bomber and missile gaps

 The American U-2 spy plane began flights over Russia in 1956.
 Under the cover of an abandoned Washington car dealership, the first CIA analysts were assembled to review the U-2's photos.
 The founding analysts included Dino Brugioni and small team of World War II photo interpreters, under the direction of Art Lundahl.
 Analysis of U-2 photography dispelled the "bomber gap" in 1956 and the "missile gap" in 1961.
 Analysis was also conducted on U-2 photography taken during the Suez, Lebanon, Chinese Off-Shore Islands, Middle East and Tibetan crises.